A long time ago... in a place very close...

 Acts developed and evolved.
 Legends came and went and wondered, bearing hazard stripes, throughout Australia causing mischief and inspiring lunacy in whichever corner they found themselves in.

 In 2007 Monoxide merged with local youth circus school known as Half High Circus, and continued to be an integral part of Wollongong’s circus community.

 In 2008 we had to leave our beloved home in Bellambi.
 Thanks to support from Wollongong City Council, Circus Monoxide found a new space in Fairy Meadow, which seems to have no fairies, or indeed meadows, but now one hell of an awesome circus training space.

 In 2008 we started to move towards a theatre based circus show known as superb & broken.
 It was a huge thrill to adapt to changing theatre spaces.
 The development of superb & broken has been supported by the Australia Council, Arts NSW, Merrigong Theatre Development Program and Bundanon Arts Trust.

 In 2009, Monoxide formed a group known as Harvey’s Troupe – a group of emerging professional artists aged 18 -30, whose skill and talent are matched only by their enthusiasm and energy.

 Circus Monoxide’s outreach program has also developed.
-As part of Half High Circus School, Monoxide reach into the community to teach circus to those who would otherwise not have the opportunity, or as part of their own community groups.
+Monoxide reach into the community to teach circus to those who would otherwise not have the opportunity, or as part of their own community groups.
 In 2010, over 28,000 people attended our outreach workshops.

-Through funding received from organisations and local businesses (please see our sponsors page), not to mention the amazing work, skill and dedication of performers, trainers and local circus community, Circus Monoxide has seen its humble self evolve into what it is today, fulfilling all of our ridiculous circussy dreams.
+Through funding received from organisations and local businesses, not to mention the amazing work, skill and dedication of performers, trainers and local circus community, Circus Monoxide has seen its humble self evolve into what it is today, fulfilling all of our ridiculous circussy dreams.

 Good eh…?
 Eh?